claytonwramsey/fiddler/README.md

 Below are my plans for the future of this engine, in roughly descending order of
 interest:

-- Fix up UCI behavior to be more spec compliant
-  - Negative time remaining
-  - Better setup for `GoOption`

-- Shrink the mailbox representation by using colored pieces

 - Add methods to differentiate search threads

 - Support ponderhit and other UCI commands